ckotzbauer/chekr/README.md

 To generate a report about the resource-consumption from pods you can use this subcommand.
 It queries the given Prometheus server
 (`--prometheus-url` is mandatory) and compares the `Requests`, `Limits` and `Usage` metrics for memory and cpu of the last **30 days**.
 To change the default namespace use global `-n` flag and for the count of days `-d`.
-You can filter by pod-selectors with `-l`.
+You can filter by label-pod-selectors with `-l` or by annotation key-value-pairs (splitted by a comma) with `-a`.
 The `--timeout` duration applies to the Prometheus client.
 Stopped Pods are ignored automatically.

 [See used prometheus metrics](https://github.com/ckotzbauer/chekr/blob/master/pkg/resources/metrics.go)

 **Note:** You can specify a URL to any Promtheus-API-compliant application.
 Mostly *[Thanos](https://thanos.io/)* is notable here.
+You can either specify a HTTP(S) web-address or the name of the pod, its namespace and optional its port in the form `namespace/pod[:port]`.
+This will do a port-forward under the hood to fetch the data.
+When no port is specified, `9090` is used (the default Prometheus port).

 ```
 Analyze resource requests and limits of pods.